alexmanrique/blog/_posts/2022-12-07-twenty-things-I-learned-as-a-lead-engineer.md

 ------------------------------------------------------
 You can’t delegate the most difficult task to the person with less experience in the team, and you cannot also delegate the easiest task to the person that is more senior of the team because he will get bored.

-16 - Every metric every team every week.
+16 - Have metrics to improve as a team.
 ------------------------------------------------------
 If you want to improve something, you have to have metrics and review them .
 The next step is also to take action on those metrics.